 A Comprehensive Guide to Settling IRS Tax Debts

-An Interview with David Bauman, EA, of JK Harris
+An Interview with David Bauman, IRS Enrolled Agent

 Taxpayers have several options for resolving federal tax debts.
 They can request a monthly payment plan or submit an offer in compromise.
 They can seek bankruptcy protection.
 How do you know which is right for you if you find yourself in this position?

 We spoke with David A. Bauman, an IRS enrolled agent with JK Harris, about the advantages and disadvantages of filing an offer in compromise.
 Here's what he had to say.

 What Are the Options For Dealing With Tax Debts?

 To this, Bauman said: "Taxpayers have five alternatives for resolving IRS collections activity: setting up an installment agreement, setting up a partial payment installment agreement, submitting an offer in compromise, filing for bankruptcy, or being declared not currently collectible by the IRS."

 How Do You Know Which Debt Strategy Is Right for a client?

 With regard to debt strategies, Bauman said: "We'll generally prepare a financial statement for clients based on their unique financial situation to determine which tax debt strategies are best for each.
 Everything depends on the client’s personal financial situation.
 We examine the client’s ability to pay.
 The offer in compromise program might be a good option if a client can't afford to pay his tax debt in full."

 "In particular, we examine the client’s monthly disposable income," Bauman added.
 "If there’s sufficient disposable income, we generally recommend that the client set up an installment agreement or a partial-pay installment agreement.
 If the client is making enough income to cover expenses and is more or less breaking even, then we might recommend an offer in compromise."